yashints/NestedFormGroupsAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.

+This project was created as part of [my blog post](https://blog.mehraban.com.au/2017/12/15/nested-formgroups-reactiveforms-angular/) on how to use nested form groups when using Reactive Forms in Angular with complex objects.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.